- College of Engineering and Engineering Technology

 Mission and Program Outcomes

-- Pursuing advanced study and/or life-long learning opportunities.
+- Pursuing advanced studies.

 Our graduates have the ability to: